typestack/class-validator/README.md

 class MyClass {
 	@MinLength(32, {
-		message: "EIC code must be at least 32 charatcers",
+		message: "EIC code must be at least 32 characters",
 		context: {
 			errorCode: 1003,
 			developerNote: "The validated string must contain 32 or more characters."